Sheet Pan Chicken Dinner

 Garlic Butter Sauce

-The garlic butter marinade is high in fats (thanks to the butter and mayonnaise) and the chicken is high in protein, so this dish is very satisfying and keeps you full.
-Since all of the ingredients are keto-friendly, you can have a generous serving and stay within your macros.
+The garlic butter marinade is high in fat from the butter and mayonnaise, and the chicken brings the protein, so this keto dinner keeps you full for hours.
+I can have a generous serving and stay within my macros without overthinking it.

-If you don’t want to use mayonnaise or butter, substitute olive oil.
-Olive oil keeps the chicken juicy.
+If you don’t want to use mayonnaise or butter, olive oil is a solid substitute.
+I’ve tested it and the chicken stays juicy, though you lose some of that richness.

 baked chicken and roasted vegetables on a baking tray lined with foil